dawsonfairbanks/GalleryLab/git_tutorial/git_basics.md

 Now we will clone the repository to your local machine

 > **fork** = copy repository on github <br/>
-> clone = copy to local machine
+> **clone** = copy to local machine

-## Copy to your local machine by moving to the directory you would like to clone to
+## Copy repository to your local machine

+First we will move to the directory you would like to clone to.
 In terminal
 ```
 cd ~/Documents #moves to documents from your home directory
 mkdir Gallery_Lab #make a directory entitled Gallery_Lab to add your github clone to